lesaux/puppet-kibana4/README.md

 ### What kibana4 affects

-* Downloads and extracts the kibana4 archive
+* Downloads and extracts the kibana4 archive, or perform installation using OS pakcage manager.
+* Manage the elastic.co Kibana repositories
 * Optionally create a user to use for the service
-* Creates an init.d file as one is not yet provided by the archive
+* Creates an init.d file if installing from the archive.
 * Modifies configuration file if needed.
 * Java installation is not managed by this module.